 Following peer-review, authors will be notified of acceptance of the manuscript, asked to revise the manuscript, or informed that the manuscript is not suitable for publication in the journal.
 Manuscripts that are considered unsuitable are no longer considered to have the copyright assigned to the journal and it is the author’s prerogative to seek publication elsewhere.

 All manuscripts accepted for publication are subject to copy-editing and revision as may be necessary to ensure clarity, conciseness, correct usage, and conformance to approved style.
 All papers that are accepted require some editorial revision before publication.
 Authors will have the opportunity to approve revisions made during the copy-editing process during the reviewing of the proofs.
 Editors will work with authors to arrive at agreement when authors do not find the revisions acceptable, but the journal reserves the right to refrain from publishing a manuscript if discussion with the author fails to reach a solution that satisfies the editors.

 Chiropractic History is the official archives and journal of the Association for the History of Chiropractic.
 The statements and views presented in the papers published in the journal represent the opinions of the author(s).
 Materials published do not necessarily reflect the attitude or official position of its editors, editorial board, or of the officers and directors of the Association for the History of Chiropractic.

-The Forty Second Annual Conference of The Association for the History of Chiropractic will be held July 15, 2023 at Sherman College of Chiropractic
+The Forty Third Annual Conference of The Association for the History of Chiropractic will be held June 15, 2024 at Palmer College of Chiropractic

 Please contact us at: